akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 ## Akka HTTP 10.1.11 -> 10.2.0

+### Jetty ALPN agent not supported any more for HTTP/2

+JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
+Support for using the Jetty ALPN agent has been dropped in 10.2.0.
+HTTP/2 support therefore now requires to be run on JVM >= 8u252.

 ### Scalatest dependency upgraded to 3.1.0

 The Scalatest dependency for akka-http-testkit was upgraded to version 3.1.0.
 This version is incompatible with previous versions.
 This is relevant for user code if it uses methods from @scaladoc[ScalatestUtils](akka.http.scaladsl.testkit.ScalatestUtils)
 (which are in scope if your test extends from @scaladoc[ScalaTestRouteTest](akka.http.scaladsl.testkit.ScalaTestRouteTest)).
 In this case, the project itself needs to be updated to use Scalatest >= 3.1.0.

 ### Providing route settings, exception and rejection handling